If you didn’t read Part 1 of Troubleshooting Jenkins Performance Issues: Kubernetes Edition, go for it! Part 1 covers the basics about:

 The short-term measure was removing the health metrics folder from all folders.
 But the long term solution goes through scaling horizontally the job load across more controllers (see CloudBees controller sizing guidelines and Calculating how many jobs, controllers, and executors are needed for Jenkins)

 There is an existing probe to detect this issue, but it was not raised in Advisor because the probe is looking at the slow request folder.
 These types of records were not enabled during the Support bundle generation.

 Once we applied the mentioned workaround, I requested another APM report from the Monitoring plugin the following day.
 The graph shows how the 95th percentile dropped from 100 percent to 85 percent so we are on the right track.

 Figure 8: Java Melody report % CPU in one day from Jenkins Monitoring for Big Retailing Company before applying mitigation measures (on the left side of the violet color line) and after (on the right side of the violet color line)

-Once the root cause analysis is found and mitigated, it is advisable to remove the described troubleshooting performance alarms in this post from the Managed Master/Team.
+Once the root cause analysis is found and mitigated, it is advisable to remove the described troubleshooting performance alarms in this post from the Managed controller/Team.
 At this moment, the performance of the instance can be monitored by using standard health checks instead.
 A failed health check will notify the Jenkins admins the check requires their attention (and we might need to repeat the full process).
-Thanks to the Operations Center Monitoring Plugin it can be configured for all the Masters from the Operation Center by setting a Master Health Checks.
+Thanks to the Operations Center Monitoring Plugin it can be configured for all the controllers from the Operation Center by setting a controller Health Checks.

 The inspiration for this post came from my Squad colleague Darío Villadiego when he talked about a groovy script to be launched in the Jenkins Script Console to collect performance data (jstack) applying some logic on the top of the Metrics API.
 Thus, kudos to this man.